syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataForm/Working-with-DataForm.md

 }
 {% endhighlight %}

-You can download the source code of this demo from here [GenerateDataFormItemsForDataObject](https://github.com/SyncfusionExamples/Generate-DataFormItems-for-DataObject-in-Xamarin-DataForm)
+You can download the source code of this demo from [GenerateDataFormItemsForDataObject](https://github.com/SyncfusionExamples/generate-dataformitems-for-dataobject-in-xamarin-dataform)

-### Generate DataFormItems for dictionary
+### Manually generate DataFormItems for data dictionary

-You can load data form with custom dictionary by manually generating items and handling read and write values.
+You can load data form with custom dictionary by manually generating items and handling read and write values.To create `DataFormItems` from dictionary , you need to override [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GenerateDataFormItems(PropertyDescriptorCollection,List%7BDataFormItemBase%7D).html) method.

-#### Manually defining DataFormItem

-To create `DataFormItems` from dictionary , you need to override [GenerateDataFormItems](https://help.syncfusion.com/cr/cref_files/xamarin-ios/Syncfusion.SfDataForm.iOS~Syncfusion.iOS.DataForm.DataFormItemManager~GenerateDataFormItems(PropertyDescriptorCollection,List%7BDataFormItemBase%7D).html) method.

 {% tabs %}
 {% highlight c# %}